President

 A native of Bladen County, Tyronna has lived in Alamance County since 1995, where she and her husband have raised their two sons, who power her commitment to creating policy and systems change.

 It is evident she has garnered experience cultivating partnerships throughout the community.
 Laura has served on the board of United Way of Alamance County, volunteered with Junior Achievement, and served on the Alamance Partnership for Children’s NC Pre-K Committee.
+Currently, she volunteers with her son’s Cub Scout pack and at her church.

 Community Engagement Manager